kpq/nyu-data-journalism-2014/classes/intro-and-leaflet/index.md

 [Process walkthrough TBD – could be China art, 4thbot, whatever](http://www.google.com)

+Discussion:

-Discussion: what do you all want to get out of the class?
-What kinds of jobs are you going to be looking for?
+- What do you all want to get out of the class?

+- What kinds of jobs are you going to be looking for?

+- What has been missing so far in your journalism education?

 ##Getting your machines set up